 Formation of a reducing atmosphere from CI-like material?
+The redox state may have changed much over time.

 Figure 1.
 Equilibrium composition of dry gas phase at (a) 1 bar and (b) 100 bar total pressures.
 Water content in CI chondrite is about 20 wt% (wet case).
 This figure does not include water vapor since atmospheric water varies greatly due to condensation.